Fredericcelerse/Blood_Brain_Barrier/README.md

 The dataset is loaded using the pandas library and the SMILESDataSet class we defined in the code.
 This class aims at convert each SMILES into a graph, using the "atom_features" and "bond_features" functions we defined by using the rdkit pre-implemented functions.
 At the end, a graph is generated and stored for each of the molecule loaded from the BBB.csv file.

 ### 2. Split the data
-As commonly done, the data are splitted randomly: 80% will be used for the training while 10% for the validation and 10% for the test.
+As commonly done, the data are split randomly: 80% will be used for the training while 10% for the validation and 10% for the test.

 ### 3. Initialize the model
-The model is initiliazed by defining our Message Passing Neural Network (MPNN) architecture.
-This part is one of the critical step when building a ML model as many hyperparameters can be optimized here.
-It will be seen in a future project on how to optimize hyperparameters.
+The model is initialized by defining our Message Passing Neural Network (MPNN) architecture.
+This part is one of the critical steps when building a ML model as many hyperparameters can be optimized here.
+This will be explored in a future project on how to optimize hyperparameters.

 ### 4. Train the model
 The model is then trained using the "run_epoch" function and the performance is printed at the end.